jknight1725/palindrome_dates/README.md

 # palindrome_dates
 Program to show dates from year 1000-9999 that are palindromes

+Sub problem - How many palindrome dates left in the 21st century after 02/02/2020?
 How it works

 There are 8 numbers in the mm/dd/yyyy format

-the last four must reflect the first four to be a palindrome.
+The last four numbers must be a reflection of the first four to be a palindrome. mmdd  must relfect yyyy to be a palindrome
-This creates pairs that must reflect each other

-mm - yy
-dd - yy
+The following pairs must then be reflections of each other mm - yy dd - yy

-in the 21st Century the firsy YY pair will always be 20 This means that dd must be the reflection, 02
+In the 21st Century the firsy YY pair will always be 20 This means that dd must be the reflection, 02

 We now know half of the problem solution, additionally we know every palindrome date this century will take place on the second of the month.